elinscott/ase_koopmans/doc/ase/calculators/dftb.rst

 For compatibility, also the old :envvar:`DFTB_COMMAND` variable can be used, and the resulting command will be ``$DFTB_COMMAND > PREFIX.out``.
-Before each DftbPlus calculation, also make sure that the :envvar:`DFTB_PREFIX` variable points to the directory where the Slater-Koster files are kept, e.g.::
+Before each DFTB+ calculation, also make sure that the :envvar:`DFTB_PREFIX` variable points to the directory where the Slater-Koster files are kept, e.g.::

   $ export DFTB_PREFIX=/path/to/mio-0-1/

-DftbPlus Calculator (a FileIOCalculator)
+DFTB+ Calculator (a FileIOCalculator)
 ========================================
-The file 'geo_end.gen' contains the input and output geometry and it will be updated during the DftbPlus calculations.
+The file 'geo_end.gen' contains the input and output geometry and it will be updated during the DFTB+ calculations.

-All keywords to the DftbPlus calculator can be set by ASE.
+All keywords to DFTB+ can be set by ASE.

 Parameters